someengineering/fixinventory/plugins/onelogin/README.md

 # resoto-plugin-onelogin
-OneLogin collector plugin for resoto
+OneLogin collector plugin for Resoto

-This plugin collects OneLogin users as cloud resources and adds them to the resoto graph for use by other plugins.
+This plugin collects OneLogin users as cloud resources and adds them to the Resoto graph for use by other plugins.

 ## Usage
 Retrieve OneLogin API credentials and provide them to the plugin either as environment variables or commandline arguments.